brechtsanders/miniargv/README.md

 Lightweight cross-platform C/C++ library for processing command line arguments and displaying command line help.

-This library is designed to be low footprint and uses a zero copy approach.
+This library is designed to be low footprint, has no external dependencies and uses a zero copy approach.
 No memory is allocated or copied.
 The parsed data points directly to the to the `argv` variables as passed to `int main (int argc, char *argv[])`.
 Callback functions are used by the parser to allow the application to process the command line arguments.